jhogan/core/STYLE.md

 ### Justification
 * Narrow code is easier to read

-* Shorter lines encourage shorter identifier names (e.g. varibles, method names, etc.)
+* Shorter lines encourage shorter identifier names (e.g. variables, method names, etc.)

 * Text editors can be used to vertically split more legible code